trueheart78/trueheart78.com/games.md

 1. Control: Ultimate Edition (XSX) [20.0hr] <!-- Feb -->
    * Ghost of Tsushima reminded me why I didn't find this as enjoyable as I had hoped.
    * Checks all the boxes except the one labeled "fun".
+1. SpiritFarer (XB1) [23.0hr] :green_heart:
+   * Will consider playing this in a few years when I can emotionally cope with it.

 <!-- jettisoned:end -->